Kill3420/KIll3420/README.md

 # Hi there!
 I'm José Wanner Chavarría Villagra 👋
 ### Systems Engineer | Passionate about Linux, Data, and Automation

-I am a proactive **Systems Engineer** focused on logical troubleshooting, infrastructure, and system optimization[cite: 6]. [cite_start]I have a strong passion for data engineering, systems administration, and developing efficient solutions to automate real-world processes[cite: 8, 9].
+I am a proactive **Systems Engineer** focused on logical troubleshooting, infrastructure, and system optimization.
+I have a strong passion for data engineering, systems administration, and developing efficient solutions to automate real-world processes.

 ---